Superpat/ancientreligions/ACR_Changelog.md

     - +20% in Mountain Terrain.
     - +20% for Light and Heavy Infantry.
 - Made The Coven the satanist society of the Titan Cult.
+- Removed Atenic from Lets.
+Get.
+PAGAN! as, even though it's a heresy of unreformed Hellenic, things get weird if it becomes the orthodoxy before Hellenism reforms.
+  - For the same reason, the Titan Cult has been removed from alternate start scenarios.

 Egyptian:

-- Added unique Egyptian Doctrine "Children of the Nile", which includes Ancestor Veneration, Equality, and Stability.
+- Added unique Egyptian Doctrine "Children of the Nile", which includes Ancestor Veneration, Equality, Stability, and the Defensive troop bonuses.
+  - Eldership succession is available but not enforced.
+- Special Egyptian variant of Ancestor Veneration will mark the venerated ancestor as a "Demigod", and get a special Demigod trait.
+  - This will be the case even if you take Ancestor Veneration directly instead of taking Children of the Nile.
+- Kemetic keeps Divine Blood by default, so holy family based synergies will apply when you reform.
 - The Egyptian/Atenic Warrior Lodge, "The Champions of the Sun", has been added.
   - Special leader trait is "Sandstrider".
     - +20% in Desert and Plains Terrains.